Jolimont Yard: Rationalisation

 The first area of the yard to be removed was the 'Collingwood Sidings' in the northern corner, near the intersection of Wellington Parade South and Jolimont Road.
 The area was cleared of tracks during 1987 and 1988 and was offered for sale as a development site.
-Purchased by a company that later collapsed, it was not until the mid-1990s that the present apartment buildings have been built.
-High-rise apartments featured in the final stage, that ran into opposition in the early 2000s, but was approved in 2005.
+Purchased by a company that later collapsed, it was not until the mid-1990s that the present apartment buildings were built.
+High-rise apartments that featured in the final stage, that ran into opposition in the early 2000s, but were approved in 2005.

 The State Government announced the Federation Square project in 1996, along with additional development of the sports and entertainment precinct and new parklands.
 Rationalisation of the yard was carried out in 1997–1998 to clear the way, with the stabling sidings and workshops removed and replaced by new facilities located elsewhere, including: